 - Conflict is more likely to occur since more than one individual manages it.

-- If one of the firm’s members suffers a loss or involved in legal problems, the other members must pay the cost.
+- If one of the firm’s members suffers a loss or is involved in legal problems, the other members must pay the cost.

 A firm is a commercial entity made up of many individuals.
 While each member’s power is limitless, there is no less risk.
 To do so, you must better understand why you want to create a specific company or business entity.
+Not only that, but to increase the productiveness of business operations, you can implement contract agreements.
+With this software, you can operate all of your business aspects easily and automatically.